Moderna seeks emergency use authorization for Covid-19 vaccine for children ages 6 months through 5 years - KESQ

 The results announced in March were mostly collected during the Omicron wave, and included home testing for Covid-19.
 As a result, the company said the vaccines looked less effective for children than they did for older age groups.

-The data presented by Moderna Thursday limited the analysis only to cases confirmed positive by sensitive reverse transcription-polymerase chain reaction tests.
+The data presented by Moderna Thursday limited the analysis only to cases confirmed positive by sensitive PCR tests.
 In the revised analysis, the vaccines were 51% effective at preventing symptoms in children ages 6 months to under 2 years; they were 37% effective at preventing symptoms in kids ages 2 through 5.
 The company said these efficacy estimates are similar to those among adults against Omicron after two doses.

 Pfizer/BioNTech’s Covid-19 vaccine for young children has also stumbled.
 In clinical trials, two 3-microgram doses didn’t appear to generate the same degree of immunity for children ages 2 through 4 as they had for young adults, prompting the company to look at giving children ages 6 months through 4 years a third dose.
 The FDA also delayed its review of these shots until the company submits data on a third dose.